moveit/moveit2_tutorials/doc/move_group_interface/move_group_interface_tutorial.rst

 The Launch File
 ---------------
 The entire launch file is :codedir:`here<move_group_interface/launch/move_group_interface_tutorial.launch.py>` on GitHub.
-All the code in this tutorial can be run from the **moveit_tutorials** package that you have as part of your MoveIt setup.
+All the code in this tutorial can be run from the **moveit2_tutorials** package that you have as part of your MoveIt setup.

 A Note on Setting Tolerances